 Now, let’s reduce the recoveries even further!

-Short hills that focus on aerobic capacity and muscular endurance:
+#3 Shifting the focus to aerobic capacity and muscular endurance:

 Example session 5: 10-16 x 60second hills, 90second jog recoveries

 Example session 6: 2-3 x 10 x 30second hills, 35-40sec jog recoveries – see tempo hill running intervals